 Having your test results, reports and referrals in one place will help you stay organised and involved in decisions.

-Pancreatic cancer care is often coordinated by a multidisciplinary team (MDT), a group of specialists who work together to plan your treatment.
+Your GP will refer you to a specialist.
+The key is a multidisciplinary team (MDT) approach, which is a group of specialists who work together to plan your treatment.

 This team might include: